This personal account of the Victorian bush fires was originally published in 2009. It has since been updated for accuracy of links and content.

 I sleep like a log on the floor of a back room at the local pub in Alexandra.
 It is amazing how we can make a home anywhere when we need to.
 This whole ordeal is much easier on Kelly & I in particular since we are travelers; it is not foreign to us to live out of a bag.

 Jade & I have been saddled with the job today of being the greeters and directors at the donation centre, given our cheery dispositions from the day prior.
 We grab a few t-shirts and write “free hugs” all over them, slapping some smiles on our faces and preparing for a small onslaught of distraught people who need supplies.

-My cell phone battery is officially dead and the charger is….at home.
+My cell phone battery is officially dead and the charger is….at home (which could, at the moment, be engulfed in flames.
+I have no idea).
 Grr.
 Not having an operational phone at my side is unsettling given the circumstances.
 I am keenly aware of the items that remain back at home that I would really like to have in my possession, and not at direct risk of burning.

 We realize as we wash and wear the same clothes that we are just as much in need of supplies at the donation centre as anybody else.